-- You choose weekly readings (any number of them in a given weekly reading assignment) on which you plan to write a response paper. - But you can only write response papers prospectively, i.e., on articles we have Not discussed.

-- 4-6 pages (excluding bibliographies), double-spaced, 12 font, Times Newman, 1' margin, and in-text citation (author-year with bibliographies listed at the end of the main text) - Due on Canvas via Turnitin submission before the class when the readings on which you choose to write a response paper will be discussed - The first response paper has to be submitted as late as before Apr.
-7th's class.
+- You choose weekly readings (any number of them in a given weekly reading assignment) on which you plan to write a response paper. - But you can only write response papers prospectively, i.e., on articles we have Not discussed but will do so. - 4-6 pages (excluding bibliographies), double-spaced, 12 font, Times Newman, 1' margin, and in-text citation (author-year with bibliographies listed at the end of the main text) - Due on Canvas via Turnitin submission before the class when the readings on which you choose to write a response paper will be discussed - o The first response paper has to be submitted as late as before Oct.
+10th's class. - The second response paper has to be submitted as late as before Nov.
+16th's class.